pl453s/linux-mint-gnome/README.md

 - Burn-it on a disk, or flash-it on an USB flash drive, or just insert-it in a virtual machine
 - Boot your disk or your USB flash drive, and you can test or install the distribution

-*Yhe keyboard layout can be incorrect with Firefox and Thunderbird under Wayland.
+*The keyboard layout can be incorrect with Firefox and Thunderbird under Wayland.
 To avoid this, you can:
 - *Run these softwares with 'MOZ_ENABLE_WAYLAND=1'*
 - *OR, run 'setxkbmap -layout \<your layout\>' on each login*
 - *OR, just select 'Gnome on Xorg' on login screen*